hrutikchaudhari05/hrutikchaudhari05/README.md

 🚀 Whether it’s crafting mock interview platforms like MockMate, orchestrating LLM agents in SmartHire, or rewriting backend chaos into clean Spring Boot services — I thrive at the intersection of AI 🤖 and Full Stack Development 🌐.

 🛠️ My toolbox includes:
+🔧 Spring Boot, FastAPI, React
 🔗 LangChain & OpenAI API
 🧠 Gemini, Whisper, BERT

-🔧 FastAPI, Spring Boot, React

-🐘 PostgreSQL, Firebase
+🐘 PostgreSQL, MySQL, Firebase
 🧪 Git, Docker, and the holy trio: Stack Overflow, Postman, and pure persistence

 ☕ So grab your coffee, scroll through my GitHub, and explore how this caffeine-powered engineer is building the future — one intelligent feature at a time.